oconnor-ryan/E2E2/README.md

 2. Display storage quota and usage using window.navigator.storage.estimate() in order to prompt the user to clean out some data.
 This also helps avoid the browser from automatically deleting data when Persistance is not available.

-3. Work on Voice-Over-IP using WebRTC

-4. For WebSocket auth, replaced signed userId with a one-time access token retrieved by the server.
+3. For WebSocket auth, replaced signed userId with a one-time access token retrieved by the server.
 This token can be stored in memory for 1 minute before being deleted and forcing a user to get another one-time token with their credentials.

-5. Create device migration for users who want to transfer data to a new device/browser.
+4. Create device migration for users who want to transfer data to a new device/browser.
 The old client must not be able to login as that user after the transfer is complete.